Xanax / Alprazolam Addiction: Symptoms, Causes, Effects, and Treatment

 - Physiological Effects: Xanax addiction elicits a range of physiological effects, including decreased libido, tremors, chest pain, and heightened activity levels, impacting overall physical health and well-being.

-- Co-occurring Mental Health Disorders: Xanax addiction often coexists with other mental health conditions such as depression, anxiety disorders, and substance abuse issues, exacerbating the complexity and severity of its effects.
+- Co-occurring Mental Health Disorders: Xanax addiction often coexists with other mental health conditions, such as depression, anxiety disorders, and substance abuse issues, exacerbating the complexity and severity of its effects.

 - Overall Well-being: Xanax addiction exacts a substantial toll on individuals’ general well-being and quality of life, impairing their ability to function effectively in various domains and leading to pervasive distress and dysfunction.